 Subject: It’s Go Time.
 Black Friday Starts Now!

 One of the best parts about this Black Friday marketing campaign is the urgency it creates.
 The GIF is lively and so is the campaign’s message “GO!
 GO!
 GO!”
 It sets you on a race to be the first one to get the best deals.

 What’s interesting is that Brooklinen hasn’t even specified what the deals are.
 They’re just urging you to shop with them.
 At this point, you can’t even decide if the deal’s worth it or not, you just have to enter their shop and see for yourself.

 The last thing worth mentioning is the tone of the email—casual and friendly.
 It feels as if your friend could have written it.
 How can you resist such a friendly offer?

 Our tip?
 Place your customer at the center of attention and watch your email campaign click rates increase.

-Every year, the Saturday after Thanksgiving people are encouraged to shop at their local businesses.
-Small Business Saturday is a smaller, more relaxed shopping alternative to Black Friday.
+Every year on the Saturday after Thanksgiving, people are encouraged to shop at their local businesses.
+The Small Business Saturday, celebrated on November 26, is a smaller, more relaxed shopping alternative to Black Friday.

-A lot of entrepreneurs have the wrong impression that Small Business Saturday is only for brick and mortar shops, but as an online business owner you’re also part of the movement!
+A lot of online brands have the wrong impression that Small Business Saturday is only for brick-and-mortar shops, but as an online business owner, you’re also a part of the movement!
 Use this opportunity to showcase your online business, like the family-owned tea brand Blooming with Joy did.